pingram-io/notificationapi-react-native-sdk/README.md

 const preferences = await service.getPreferences();
 ```

-## Platform-Specific Notes
+## 🐛 Troubleshooting

-### Android
+### Common Issues

+1. **Notifications not received**

-- Requires Firebase Cloud Messaging (FCM) setup
+   - **Android**: Verify Firebase setup is correct
-- Background notifications are handled automatically
-- Foreground notifications can be customized via event listeners

-### iOS

-- Uses native APN (Apple Push Notifications)
-- Requires Apple Developer Program membership
-- Push Notifications capability must be enabled in Xcode
-- APN keys must be configured in NotificationAPI dashboard
+   - **iOS**: Ensure APN key is configured correctly
-- Environment (sandbox/production) is determined by your build configuration

-## Troubleshooting
+   - Check if permission was granted: `await NotificationAPI.requestPermission()`
+   - Ensure your NotificationAPI client ID is correct

-### Push tokens not syncing
+2. **Push tokens not syncing**

    - **Android**: Verify Firebase is properly configured and `google-services.json` is in the correct location
    - **iOS**: Ensure APN is properly configured and the app has push notification capabilities enabled
    - Check that `NotificationAPI.setup()` completed successfully

-### Notifications not received

-- Verify permission was granted: `await NotificationAPI.requestPermission()`
-- Check that your NotificationAPI client ID is correct
-- Ensure push tokens are being synced (check `getPushToken()`)
-- **Android**:
-  - Verify Firebase project includes your app's package name
-  - Ensure `FirebaseMessagingService` is created in your app's package (Step 4)
-  - Check that the service is registered in `AndroidManifest.xml`
-  - Check logs: `adb logcat | grep NotificationAPI`
-- **iOS**: Ensure APN keys are correctly configured

-### ClassNotFoundException for FirebaseMessagingService
+3. **ClassNotFoundException for FirebaseMessagingService**

    - Ensure the service file is in your app's package directory
    - Verify the package name in the service file matches your app's package
    - Check that the service is registered in `AndroidManifest.xml` with the correct package path
    - Clean and rebuild: `cd android && ./gradlew clean && cd .. && npx react-native run-android`

-### Permission denied
+4. **Permission denied**

    - **Android**: Check app notification settings in device settings
    - **iOS**: Check notification settings in iOS Settings app
    - Try calling `requestPermission()` again

+5. **Android Specific Issues**
+   - Verify `google-services.json` is in the correct location
+   - Check that Firebase project includes your Android app's package name
+   - Ensure `FirebaseMessagingService` is created in your app's package (Step 4)
+   - Check that the service is registered in `AndroidManifest.xml`
+   - Check logs: `adb logcat | grep NotificationAPI`

+6. **iOS Specific Issues**
+   - Ensure you have an Apple Developer Program membership
+   - Push Notifications capability must be enabled in Xcode
+   - APNs keys must be properly configured on your server

 ## Testing Locally